johnhwats/ShrubLib/README.md

 A "shrub" is a tree without a trunk.
 Branches fan out and are not merged back into a trunk.
 The idea is that programming or creative writing pathfinds into the unknown, the nebulous, and the dark.
 In order to find a way or methodology where it did not exist before.
-We are explorers cutting across jungle moreso than a traditional engineer with a laid out plan, with a design, or even with an architecture.
+We are explorers cutting across jungle, moreso than a traditional engineer with a laid out plan, with a design, or even with an architecture.

 In order to explore, we need to be lightweight not physically with less gear, but we need